iShezmu/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

     - Write a program that prints the numbers from `1` to `100`, followed by a new line.
 But for multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
 For numbers which are multiples of both three and five print `FizzBuzz`
       - Each number or word should be separated by a space.
       - You are allowed to use the standar library.
+*   10-print_triangle.c
+    - Write a function that prints a triangle, followed by a new line.
+      - Prototype: `void print_triangle(int size);`
+      - You can only use `_putchar` function to print.
+      - Where `size` is the size of the triangle
+      - If `size` is `0` or less, the function should only print a new line
+      - Use the character `#` to print the triangle.